-Do Note - Make passwords at least 10 characters long with a mixture of letters, digits, and symbols.
-Or, if the system allows it, make it at least 16 characters just of letters or - Don't use any words (or parts of words) associated with your identity as part of your password, including your QID, vehicle registration, position title, or names of any family members. digits. - Don't use the same passwords or PINs in Police systems or - Choose something unique and difficult to guess, but services that you use or have used elsewhere. easy for you to remember without writing it down. - If you need a written copy of a password or PIN, keep it in a Use the Police password storage app (PasswordState) to generate and keep track of multiple passwords. secure place that is not close to any device that it is used to unlock.
-Alternative authentication may be approved following formal risk assessment, s.6(c) OIA
+Do Don't Make passwords at least 10 characters long with a mixture of letters, digits, and symbols.
+Or if the system allows it make it 12 characters or longer just of letters or digits Choose something unique and difficult to guess, but easy for you to remember without writing it down.
+Use the Police password storage app to keep track of multiple passwords Don't use any words (or parts of words) associated with your identity as part of your password, including your QID, vehicle registration, position title, or names of any family members.
+Don t reuse Police passwords or PINs in other systems If you need a written copy of a password or PIN, keep it in a secure place that is not close to any device that it is used to unlock.